MacSteini/Rent-Evidence-Helper/README.md

 ## Licence

-This project uses the [GNU Affero General Public License version 3 only](LICENCE)(`AGPL-3.0-only`).
+This project uses the [GNU Affero General Public License version 3 only](LICENCE "GNU Affero General Public License version 3 only").
 You may use, change and distribute it under the licence terms.

 The project name, branding and public presentation are not granted as trade marks or endorsements by the software licence.
-See [notice](NOTICE) for project notices, external-source boundaries and data-source notes.
+See [notice](NOTICE "AGPLv3 Notice") for project notices, external-source boundaries and data-source notes.